-A group of health volunteers within the identified residences or community registered under both collaborating agencies are provided with training that will enable them to promote healthy behaviours, advocate for healthy policy adoption and facilitate environmental changes within the local community that support healthy practices.
-These trained volunteers are also capable of conducting basic health screening consisting of measuring blood pressure, blood glucose levels and body mass index (BMI).
+A group of health volunteers within the identified residences or communities registered under collaborating agencies were provided with training that enabled them to promote healthy behaviours, advocate for healthy policy adoption and facilitate environmental changes within the local community.
+These trained volunteers are also capabled of conducting basic health screening consisting of measuring blood pressure, blood glucose levels and body mass index (BMI).
 The volunteers also conduct semi-structured interventions, and those of high risk would be referred to nearby health clinics for further investigation and management.